From Building a Midshipman: How to Crack the USNA Application (Second Edition):

 Working out, preparing for the incogitable—Plebe Summer and beyond—has become part of the day-to-day routine, like IB and calculus.
+In order to workout comfortably, it’s wise to select gyms which have a clean and complete equipment thanks to services such as gym equipment hire near me.
 Two to three hours a day—running, biking, weight lifting, more running, push-ups, pull-ups (almost got one), the ladder, more running.
 You now run faster than you ever did on the cross country team.
 The motivation becomes personal: You’re doing it for yourself.
 Like Calculus.
 You’re still taking AP Biology, AP Calculus, AP Psychology, AP English, Symphony orchestra, but there’s just one class that really matters: Calculus, because you’ll need that as a Plebe at the Naval Academy.

 You play your final orchestra concert—Mahler, Shostakovich, and the incomparable Tchaikovsky.
 PSYO’s last performance acknowledges all seniors, with congratulations and a brief colloquy about summer plans and where they will attend college.
 One violinist responds, “Notre Dame,” (not exciting anymore to you), a cellist has chosen UCLA, and the pianist plans to travel across the country to Julliard.

 You respond, “A Midshipman at the United States Naval Academy”.